squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-02-sekai-issues.md

 author: nisala
 ---

 Oh, JWTs.
 A well-intentioned standard, for sure -- but my god, the number of implementation mistakes you can make.

-From selecting a bad algorithm to using an unverified header for information, there are a lot of ways to mess up and create a security vulnerability.
+From leaking secrets to using an unverified header for information, there are a lot of ways to mess up and create a security vulnerability.
 So let's see what the *issue* was in this challenge.

 ## The Challenge